Snowflake-Labs/terraform-provider-snowflake/FAQ.md

 - Generally Available (GA)

-Currently, our main focus is on making the provider stable with the most stable GA features, but please take a closer look at our recently updated [roadmap](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/ROADMAP.md#05052024-roadmap-overview) which describes our priorities for the next quarters.
+Currently, our main focus is on making the provider stable with the most stable GA features, but please take a closer look at our recently updated [roadmap](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/ROADMAP.md) which describes our priorities for the next quarters.

+The provider uses SQL under the hood.
+When requesting a new feature, make sure all the necessary SQL commands representing CRUD (CREATE/READ/UPDATE/DELETE) operations are available in Snowflake.
+If they are not, you can create a feature request (reach out to your account manager) for Snowflake to add the missing functionality.

 ### When will my bug report be fixed/released?
 Our team is checking daily incoming GitHub issues.
 The resolution depends on the complexity and the topic of a given issue, but the general rules are: